MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-troubleshoot-online-endpoints.md

 {"code":"BadRequest","statusCode":400,"message":"The request is invalid.","details":[{"code":"KubernetesUnaccessible","message":"Kubernetes error: AuthenticationException.
 Reason: InvalidCertificate"}],...}
 ```

-To mitigate this error, you can rotate AKS certificate for the cluster.
+To mitigate this error, you can rotate the AKS certificate for the cluster.
 The new certificate should be updated after 5 hours, so you can wait for 5 hours and redeploy it.
 For more information, see [Certificate rotation in Azure Kubernetes Service (AKS)](/azure/aks/certificate-rotation).

 ### ERROR: ImagePullLoopBackOff